-Spicy homemade marinara sauce is super simple sauce that is bursting with rich hearty tomato flavors.
+Italian spicy homemade marinara sauce is a super simple sauce that is bursting with rich hearty tomato flavors.
 Making pasta sauce at home can’t get easier than this.
-Ditch the jarred stuff homemade is the way to go.
+Ditch the store-bought sauce, and make it fresh at home in under 30 minutes.

 Jump to: